lbragstad/keystone-deploy/README.md

-# Deploy keystone from source
+# Deploy keystone to keystone federation from source

 This illustrates a deployment of [OpenStack keystone](http://keystone.openstack.org/) from